Sears Home Services

 As the mowing season draws to a close, taking the time to properly care for your mower is a crucial step in ensuring its longevity and optimal performance.
 Tending to your mower's needs after its hard work throughout the mowing season will pay off in spades when spring rolls around again.
 By addressing key lawn mower maintenance tasks now, you'll not only protect your investment but also set the stage for a seamless start to the next mowing season, allowing your trusty machine to once again transform your lawn into a verdant oasis.

-Before you store your riding mower, most manufacturers recommend running the engine until the fuel tank is empty.
+Before you store your riding mower for winter, most manufacturers recommend running the engine until the fuel tank is empty.
 This will protect your fuel tank from corrosion.
 If you do store the mower with fuel in the tank, add a fuel stabilizer to the gas to keep the fuel from degrading.

 Lubricate moving parts of the mower with a grease gun to prevent wear and tear, and then lubricate the engine cylinders by removing the spark plugs and squirting an ounce of oil into each plug socket.
 Reinstall the spark plugs (leave the wires disconnected) and then crank the engine a few times to distribute the oil.